-MAT 111 Math for Business

-OR

 MAT 112 Intermediate Algebra 4

 ACC 101 Principles of Accounting 4

 BUS 110 Introduction to Business 4

 BUS 220 Principles of Management 4

 BUS 231 Principles of Marketing 4

 CIS 115 Spreadsheets for Business 4

-Students must complete the ESL sequence of courses prior to entering ENG 160.
+^{}Students must complete the ESL sequence of courses prior to entering ENG 160.
 Students must take a placement test in mathematics prior to beginning the certificate program.
 If the student is placed in MAT 101, they must take this course prior to enrolling in MAT 111 or 112.